PalatinCoder/jan-sl.de/content/itryarch/dotfiles.md

 For the time being, I stuck to using the `.zshenv` file to set `$ZDOTDIR` so `.zshrc` get's picked up, and then set everything else from there.

+### Update to the update {#update2}

+While refactoring my [session startup][session-startup], I needed a different solution to this, since, using a display manager, the window manager was no longer started through the shell.
+Due to that, I moved everything from `.zshrc` into `environment.d` and use the [systemd-environment-d-generator(8)](https://www.freedesktop.org/software/systemd/man/systemd-environment-d-generator.html) to import them into the shell and the window manager session.

 [configuration management]: {{<ref "itryarch/reproduction.md" >}}
 [wiki-xdgbasedir]: https://wiki.archlinux.org/index.php/XDG_Base_Directory